 - The following ADU values can be set for the frequently sold and FRESH products group: 0.6; 0.7; 0.8; ...
 2.0 (default value 1.1).
 This group includes all products with average sales equal to or higher than the selected value.

-- All goods that fall within the range between the above values fall into the middle-selling goods group.
+- All goods that fall within the range between the above values fall into the moderately-selling goods group.

 Average sales indicator ADU

-For the order to be formed correctly, for each product group the ADU inventory is recalculated by the system after a certain period, which is set in the settings.
+For the order to be created correctly, for each product group the ADU inventory is recalculated by the system after a certain period, which is set in the settings.

 - For frequent sellers and FRESH products, the average sale is calculated on the day the order is placed, since this group includes products with greater fluctuations in demand.